Niravange/Prediction-of-Alzheimers-disease-using-ML/README.md

-# Prediction-of-Alzheimers-disease-using-ML
-ABOUT ALZHEIMER'S DISEASE: Alzheimer's disease is a progressive disorder that causes brain cells degenerate and die.
-Alzheimer’s is an irreversible disease and it can slowly cause impairment in memory and cognitive function.
+Early detection of dementia and its type is hard to predict through the traditional approach.
+Machine Learning plays a crucial role in the field of neurodegenerative disorders as it helps to understand the underlying patterns and relations to provide the right care and support.
+Dementia is an emerging health issue in developing countries.
+An early and accurate diagnosis can contribute to more effective treatment.
+Various Machine Learning Algorithms i.e. Random Forest (RF), Support Vector Machine (SVM), Multi-layer Perceptron (MLP), and Naive Bayes (NB) were used.

-WHY DO WE NEED A PREDICTIVE MODEL?
+#WHY DO WE NEED A PREDICTIVE MODEL?

-It is a tedious job to diagnose this in its early stage and very expensive as we need a vast volume of data, prediction software and a highly skilled doctor.
-Present Alzheimer's disease(AD) diagnosis is primarily based on cognitive assessment and recording mental deterioration through a series of standardized assessments as well as subjective examination by the clinician.
-Hence we need a predictive model that ease the treatment.
+The specialist must understand the pattern of lack of skill, history of the patient and cognitive functions of the brain to identify the cause of dementia.
+Predicting the exact cause of dementia based on its progression can take up to a year.
+Machine learning models can identify based on their history and helps in timely diagnosis..
+ABOUT DATASET: Data were provided by OASIS [http://www.oasis-brains.org.]”

 ACKNOWLEDGEMENT:
 Data were provided by OASIS [http://www.oasis-brains.org.]”